-The Program Specification forms part of the Human Services Agreement (HSA), which is customised to each providers' scope and intent.
+The Program Specifications form part of the Human Services Agreement (HSA), which includes the scope and intent for each service provider.
 The HSA is comprised of the Standard Terms and Schedule.
-The HSA contains specific information for each SHS provider including target client groups, properties, geographic coverage and other aspects of program delivery that may be location specific.
+The HSA includes specific information for each provider including target client groups, properties, geographic coverage and other aspects of program delivery that may be location specific.